-Key Initiatives Impact achieved this year Resources (annual) Aboriginal background loading Students displayed increasing engagement to their learning, culture and identity.
+Key Initiatives Resources (annual) Impact achieved this year Aboriginal background loading \$8000 Students displayed increasing engagement to their learning, culture and identity.
 This was reflected through a stronger emphasis on PLP reflection and refinement.
 An SLSO was employed to support the engagement of Aboriginal students.
-Two students received Northern Illawarra Aboriginal Education Consultative Group 'Deadly Encouragement' Awards.
-Two students also received Inspire Succeed Excel Aboriginal Education Achievement Awards.
-Students from Corrimal Public School participated in the Corrimal Reconciliation Walk and NAIDOC week was celebrated with a performance by an Aboriginal performer; Lucas Proudfoot with all students having the opportunity to participate in NAIDOC activities. \$7758 English language proficiency An EAL/D teacher was employed for 1 day a week to work with selected students.
-Resources were purchased to improve the teaching of our EAL/D students. \$15683 Low level adjustment for disability A Learning and Support Teacher (LaST) was employed for two days per week to work with students who needed additional support through extension and remediation.
-A STEM extension class for Stages 2 and 3 was initiated focusing on coding.
+Two students received Northern Illawarra Aboriginal Education Consultative Group' Deadly Encouragement' Awards.
+Two students were also nominated for Inspire Succeed Excel Aboriginal Education Achievement Awards.
+Students from Corrimal Public School participated in the Corrimal Reconciliation Walk and NAIDOC week was celebrated, with all students having the opportunity to participate in NAIDOC activities.
+English language proficiency \$15683 An EAL/D teacher was employed for 1 day a week to work with selected students.
+Resources were purchased to improve the teaching of our EAL/D students.
+Low level adjustment for disability \$50346 A Learning and Support Teacher (LaST) was employed for three days per week to work with students who needed additional support through extension and remediation.
+A STEM extension class for Stages 2 and 3 was continued with a focus on coding.
 Data was collected for all students with Individual Learning Plans.
-Evidence of achievement of individual learning goals and/ or progression on literacy and numeracy continuums was regularly reviewed.An School Learning Support Officer (SLSO) was employed for ten hours per week to work with students requiring additional support. \$50346 Socio-economic background There was an increase in the number of family and community members engaging in school programs.iPads and laptops were purchased to further enhance inquiry based learning and STEM initiatives implemented.The Skoolbag App was utilised to communicate with parents and trialled as a tool for sharing student work samples and achievements.
+Evidence of achievement of individual learning goals and/or progression on literacy and numeracy continuums was regularly reviewed.
+A School Learning Support Officer (SLSO) was employed for ten hours per week to work with students requiring additional support.
+Socio-economic background \$16628 There was an increase in the number of family and community members engaging in school programs. iPads and laptops were purchased to further enhance inquiry based learning and STEM initiatives implemented.
+The Skoolbag App and See Saw App were utilised to communicate with parents as a tool for sharing student work samples and achievements.
 The school website was used as a tool to share student successes.
-Additional funds were used to support students from a low socio-economic background to attend school initiatives, as well as to support the purchase of uniforms where necessary.A breakfast program was introduced with success and will continue in 2017. \$16628
+Additional funds were used to support students from a low socio-economic background to attend school initiatives, as well as to support the purchase of uniforms where necessary.
+A breakfast program was broadened with success and will continue in 2018.